Burns and Allen: Motion pictures

 Paramount Pictures used its East Coast studio to film New York-based stage and vaudeville stars.
 Eddie Cantor, Fred Allen, Ethel Merman and Smith and Dale were among the top acts seen in Paramount shorts.
 Burns and Allen joined the Paramount roster in 1930 and appeared in a string of one-reel comedies through 1933, usually written by Burns and featuring future Hollywood character actors such as Barton MacLane and Chester Clute.

 In 1932, Paramount produced an all-star musical comedy, The Big Broadcast, featuring the nation's hottest radio personalities, including Burns and Allen.
 Their favorably received performance was followed by guest appearances in Paramount features through 1937.
 Most of these used the Big Broadcast formula of an all-star comedy cast.
 In 1935 they also starred in a pair of low-budget features, Here Comes Cookie and Love in Bloom.

 At RKO, Fred Astaire succeeded in his efforts to make a musical feature without Ginger Rogers, and the studio borrowed Burns and Allen from Paramount for the 1937 film A Damsel in Distress.
 Their names appeared with Astaire's before the title.
 Under contract to RKO, the young Joan Fontaine was assigned as Astaire's romantic interest, but when she proved to be an inadequate dance partner, Astaire performed most of his dancing with Burns and Allen.
 The trio's comic dance in the film's funhouse sequence earned an Academy Award for choreographer Hermes Pan.
 Burns suggested a dance number that employed whiskbrooms as props, used in vaudeville by a duo called Evans and Evans.
 He bought the idea and auditioned the routine for Astaire, with Allen and the surviving member of the Evans and Evans team.

 Metro-Goldwyn-Mayer cast Burns and Allen in its Eleanor Powell musical Honolulu (1939).
 This was their last film as a team; Allen appeared in two subsequent films on her own, but Burns and Allen did not return to the cameras until their television series in 1950.

 When Burns was 79, he had a sudden career revival as an amiable, beloved and unusually active comedic elder statesman in the 1975 film The Sunshine Boys, for which he won the Academy Award for Best Supporting Actor.
 In 1977, his starring role in Oh, God!, along with the former film, permanently secured his career resurgence.
-At the age of 80, Burns was the oldest Oscar winner in the history of the Academy Awards, a record that would remain until Jessica Tandy won an Oscar for Driving Miss Daisy in 1989.
+At the age of 80, Burns was the oldest Oscar winner in the history of the Academy Awards, a record that stood until Jessica Tandy won an Oscar for Driving Miss Daisy in 1989.
 Burns, who became a centenarian in 1996, continued to work until just weeks before his death of cardiac arrest on March 19, 1996, at his home in Beverly Hills.